-There's a 25,000-person waitlist for these $7 foundations
+Remember that $8 foundation with a 25,000-person waitlist?

 So what makes these foundations so special?

 For starters, their prices are certainly alluring.
-The Serum foundation will retail for $6.70, while the Coverage foundation will cost $6.90.
-That might even be cheaper than your go-to drugstore brand!
+Currently, both foundations retail at $8 on ASOS.

 The foundations also offer a semi-matte, breathable finish.
 "Both foundations promise long-lasting, durable wear and avoid collecting in fine lines," states a press release.
 "The Ordinary’s unique suspension system allows shades to look so natural that three colors or more will suit most skin tones."

-RELATED: How to shop for drugstore foundation, according to top makeup artists

 With 21 shades and SPF 15, the products are supposed to provide even coverage for a natural look and finish.
 That sounds pretty perfect if you ask us!

-If you're in the market for a new foundation but don't want to wait, we've founded some standout options that come in an array of shades for $10 or less.
+If you're in the market for a new foundation and aren't quite convinced, here are some standout drugstore options for $10 or less.

-Maybelline New York Fit Me Matte + Poreless Foundation, $6, Walmart
+Maybelline New York Fit Me Matte + Poreless Foundation, $6, Target

 e.l.f.
 Acne Fighting Foundation, $6, Target

-Celebrity makeup artist Nick Barose's pick.
+This is celebrity makeup artist Nick Barose's pick.

 L'Oreal Paris Cosmetics Infallible Total Cover Foundation, $10, Amazon

-Wet n Wild Photo Focus Foundation, $6, CVS Pharmacy
+Wet n Wild Photo Focus Foundation, $6, Amazon

-One of celebrity makeup artist JoAnn Solomon's favorite new drugstore beauty launches for 2017.
+This is one of celebrity makeup artist JoAnn Solomon's favorite new drugstore beauty launches for 2017.

 L'Oreal Paris True Match Super-Blendable Makeup, $8, Target

-Maybelline New York Dream Velvet Soft-Matte Hydrating Foundation, $10, Walmart
+Maybelline New York Dream Velvet Soft-Matte Hydrating Foundation, $8, Amazon